License GuideSOC 27-1019

 How to Get a Tattoo Artist License.

-You'll follow a similar path in most states.
+You'll follow a consistent path across most states.
 Start with accredited education, then pass a national or state exam.
-Next comes supervised experience in the field.
-States will run a background check before licensing.
-After you're licensed, you'll need continuing education credits to renew your license.
-The exact requirements shift by state: some demand more hours, higher degrees, or longer experience periods than others.
+Next comes supervised experience under an existing licensee.
+You'll undergo a background check before approval.
+After you're licensed, you complete continuing education hours between renewals.
+The exact requirements shift by state, education hours, degree types, and experience minimums all differ.
+Check your state's specific rules before applying.

 1